Robotics-Club-IIT-BHU/ROS-Specialization-22/week3/Subpart-2/README.md

 - It also has pre-written path planners like NavFn, TEB and DWA.
 - Further it also gives the final appropriate torque command to all the joints for the robot to follow the above path using the move_base package.
 - This is what you will be able to do after setting up nav stack. [working](https://www.youtube.com/watch?v=V32rff0pQy4)
+- Basially once you have a map, you can command the bot to go anywhere in the map and it will take the shortest path without any obstacles and reach the goal.

 ## Task-Time
 - We want you to setup the nav stack on husky by yourself, the only way to be confident in it. :smiley: